-The objective is to characterise the average value of the ellipse error radius parameter provided by the LEOLUT.
+The objective is to characterize the average value of the ellipse error radius parameter provided by the LEOLUT.
 There are no specifications for this parameter.
+This test does not apply to Cospas satellites.

 The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator over a 5-day period.